KVSKOrg/dellemcansible/docs/ISSUE_TRIAGE.md

 ## 2. Ensure the issue contains basic information

-Make sure that the issue's author provided the standard issue information.
-This project utilizes GitHub issue templates to guide contributors to provide standard information that must be included for each type of template or type of issue.
+When creating a new issue, the author must provide all of the information required by the project's GitHub issue template

 ### Standard issue information that must be included